 About Shaba National Reserve

-Shaba National Reserve covers 300 sq kms, and covers more than 50% of the three reserves that make up “Samburu” – Shaba, Buffalo Springs and Samburu.
-Shaba is the most picturesque of the three.
+Shaba National Reserve covers 300 sq kms, more than 50% of the three reserves that make up “Samburu” – and the most picturesque of the three.

-Joy’s Camp has the whole of the eastern sector of the reserves to itself.
+Joy’s Camp has the whole of the eastern sector of Samburu to itself.
 Dramatic arid countryside with stunning views of beautiful Bodich and Shaba mountains glowing red in the evening sun.
-The reserve has natural salts and lush palm fringed springs that attract the wildlife.
+The reserve has natural salts and lush palm fringed springs that attract wildlife.
 The northern border of the park is the great Ewaso Nyiro River with rocky gorges, waterfalls and sandy beaches to explore.

 At an altitude of 2400 ft, the days are warm, rising to maximum of 30 deg C, but comfortable with minimum humidity, and the evenings are warm and comfortable.
 Rainfall is mostly in April and May with an average of 250mm per year.